timbertson/coffee-spec/README.md

-# A simple spec runner for coffeescript.
+# A simple spec runner for CoffeeScript.

-You will need coffeescript: [http://coffeescript.org](http://coffeescript.org)
+You will need CoffeeScript: [http://coffeescript.org](http://coffeescript.org)

 ## Writing tests: